Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 These canonizations can be seen as the final moment of the Counter-Reformation process.

-a young sculptor from Bologna, who became one of the key artists of the Roman Baroque (see his three busts in the Frangipane Chapel).
-Algardi was asked to "complete" ancient statues which were without an arm or a foot; the cardinal assigned similar commissions to Gian Lorenzo Bernini,
+a young sculptor from Bologna, who became one of the leading artists of Baroque Rome (see his three busts at S. Marcello).
+Algardi was asked to "complete" ancient statues which were without an arm or a foot; the Cardinal assigned similar commissions to Gian Lorenzo Bernini,

-The Jesuits had a very large church which was completed before the canonization of Ignatius of Loyola and was therefore dedicated to the order (Chiesa del Ges¨); Cardinal Ludovisi felt the need to dedicate a separate church to the founder of the order: S. Ignazio, the new church, was again a very large building which was completed after the death of the cardinal in 1632: it was also called Tempio Ludovisi and both Pope Gregory XV and Cardinal Ludovico Ludovisi were buried there in a most lavish monument (see the portrait of the cardinal).
+The Jesuits had a very large church which was completed before the canonization of Ignatius of Loyola and was therefore dedicated to the order (Chiesa del Ges¨); Cardinal Ludovisi felt the need to dedicate a separate church to the founder of the order: S. Ignazio, the new church, was again a very large building which was completed after the death of the Cardinal in 1632: it was also called Tempio Ludovisi and both Pope Gregory XV and Cardinal Ludovico Ludovisi were buried there in an imposing monument.

-The wealthiest Roman families concurred with the construction of the many churches which were completed between 1575 and 1650 by buying chapels where they buried the members of the family: this led to the development of several patterns of funerary monuments: the image above shows some of the typical features of a Baroque monument: the dead portrayed in the act of praying and Memento Mori, a reference to death.
-It is a work by Giuliano Finelli, a sculptor who was the first assistant of Gian Lorenzo Bernini.
+The wealthiest Roman families contributed to the construction of the many churches which were completed between 1575 and 1650 by buying chapels where they buried the members of the family: this led to the development of several patterns of funerary monuments: that of Giuseppe Bonanni, a rich banker, shows one of these patterns: the dead was portrayed in the act of praying.

 The conclave which started after the death of Pope Gregory XV in July 1623 was